bitfinexcom/bitfinex-api-py/README.md

 ```

 If authentication succeeds, the client will emit the `authenticated` event. \
-All operations that require authentication must be performed after the emission of this event. \
+All operations that require authentication will fail if run before the emission of this event. \
-The `data` argument contains information regarding the authentication, such as the `userId`, the `auth_id`, etc...
+The `data` argument contains various information about the authentication, such as the `userId`, the `auth_id`, etc...

 ```python
 @bfx.wss.on("authenticated")